yukaihg/real-video-fake-tags/README.md

 ## System Requirement

-1. mongoDB needs be installed [http://www.mongodb.org/downloads](http://www.mongodb.org/downloads), follow the README instruction if you have trouble.
+1. mongoDB needs be installed and running [http://www.mongodb.org/downloads](http://www.mongodb.org/downloads), follow the README instruction if you have trouble.

 2. ```npm install``` as always